Deanna Raybourn, a historical novelist, says:

 Explorer also seems on the surface to be fairly easy to define.
 An explorer is someone who travels for the purpose of discovery.
 Explorers can include those who explore by traveling (mountain climbers, for example) or those who explore the world of science.

 Adventurer covers both travelers and explorers and adds something more – an element of excitement and danger.
-Many of the women I have been reading and writing about go out in search of experience, the joy of traveling, exploring new places, and finding deep meaning and thrills as they go.
+Many of the women I have been reading and writing about went out in search of experience, the joy of traveling, exploring new places, and finding deep meaning and thrills as they go.

 Sprinkled through the writing of Alexandra David-Neel, for example, are descriptions like this one of mountains in Tibet: